markusmoenig/SignedLua/README.md

 * Various artist tools specific for modeling (todo).

-* Being able to create new SDF primitives and other procedural elements (Sky, clouds etc) using the meta language and share them with the community.
+* Being able to create new SDF primitives and other procedural elements (Sky, clouds etc) using the meta language and share them with the community. (todo)

 * A library for procedural materials and objects (todo).